intel/nauta/docs/user-guide/actions/launch_jupyter.md

 Press Ctrl-C key to close a port forwarding process...
 ```

-Jupyter Notebook will launch in your default web browser.
-The following displays.
+An example Jupyter Notebook (shown below) launches in your default web browser.

  ![](images/jupyter_dashbd.png)

-An example active Jupyter Notebook, shows a simple experiment plot.
+An example active Jupyter Notebook shows a simple experiment plot.

  ![](images/jupyter_plot.png)

 ## Canceling a Jupyter Notebook

-In Nauta, running a Jupyter notebook is done through an interact session.
-The session will remain open such that the Jupyter notebook that is running will continue when the browser is closed.
-Therefore, a user _must_ manually cancel the interact session, or it will continue to allocate resources.
+In Nauta, running a Jupyter notebook is performed through an interact session.
+The session remains open and continues to run in your browser until closed Therefore, you _must_ manually cancel the interact session, or it will continue to use/allocate resources.

 ### Steps to Manage and Cancel Interacts